Joseph Lagana

-Joseph A. Lagana (born December 15, 1978) is an American Democratic Party politician who has represented the 38th Legislative District in the New Jersey Senate since 2018.
+Joseph A. Lagana (born December 15, 1978) is an American attorney and Democratic Party politician who has represented the 38th Legislative District in the New Jersey Senate since 2018.
 He served in the New Jersey General Assembly from 2014 to 2018.

 Personal

 Lagana was raised in Ridgefield and graduated from Ridgefield Memorial High School.
 He attended Fordham University, where he received a B.A. in history in 2000 and later attended the Western Michigan University Cooley Law School where he received his J.D. in 2004.
 He has served as a clerk to Superior Court Judge John A. Conte before joining Chasan Leyner & Lamparello, a law firm in Secaucus as a partner.
 He served on the Ridgefield planning board.

 He is married to Jamie Lagana and has three daughters.

 Paramus borough council

 In April 2009, he moved to Paramus, New Jersey.
 Lagana and his Democratic running mate defeated two incumbent Republican councilmembers in the Paramus borough council elections of 2011.
 After Democrats gained a majority of the six-person borough council after the 2012 elections, Lagana was named council president in January 2013.